matteoacrossi/adapt_ic-povm/README.md

 The code uses qiskit 0.23 for simulating a near term quantum device, generating qubit Hamiltonian for small molecules and running VQE.

-NOTE: The simulations are quite demanding, especially for large molecules.
-The data was generated using a HPC cluster.
+> NOTE: The simulations are quite demanding, especially for large molecules.
+The data was generated using a HPC cluster, and is openly available on [Zenodo.org](https://doi.org/10.5281/zenodo.5137227).

 ## Installation
 This repository requires Python 3 (tested with Python 3.8.5).
 Since we need to patch the qiskit aqua module in order to add the JKMN mapping, we recommend creating a virtual environment.